 The Counseling Clinic is a component of the Student Medical and Counseling Clinic.
-Organizationally, we are one of several campus programs that comprise the Division of Academic and Student Life.
+Organizationally, we are one of several campus programs that comprise the Division of Student Success.
 The primary mission of our agency is to provide mental health services to students.
 We subscribe to the philosophy of promoting the growth and development of the whole person.
-Consequently, The Counseling Clinic's staff members work closely with other Student Life offices and academic departments in providing a wide range of services and creative programs for students.
+Consequently, The Counseling Clinic's staff members work closely with other Student Success offices and academic departments in providing a wide range of services and creative programs for students.
 The Counseling Clinic is located in the same building as the Student Medical Clinic, with whom we enjoy a strong collegial relationship.

 The primary mission of The Counseling Clinic is to assist students with problems or concerns that interfere with normal academic development.
 Programmatic and clinical interventions are designed to address a range of student problems, from the typical developmental issues to significant mental health concerns.
 Our staff recognizes that there are various ways of facilitating students' progress toward better functioning.
 Therefore, in addition to counseling, outreach and some psychoeducational group modules are constructed to be preventative in nature.
 A central purpose of applied interventions is to assist students in becoming more responsible and more intentional in the choices they make both as a student at CWU and throughout their lives.

-Our primary emphasis is on individual, couple, and group counseling.
+Our primary emphasis is on individual, group, and couple counseling.
 These services are available free of charge to all students who pay the Student Medical and Counseling Clinic fee upon registering for classes.
 Given the realities of a rural environment, limited external mental health resources exist.
 Consequently, we work with clients experiencing a wide variety of difficulties, including severe depression, bipolar disorder and eating disorders.
 We attempt to meet the needs of the client in a brief therapy format.
 However, a small percentage of our clients are seen for long-term counseling.
 Outreach presentations and consultation to members of the campus community are also an integral part of our job.